 Step one: covering your partner

 We often have customers who wonder if it would be cheaper to cover both themselves and their partner using one life insurance policy.
 The short answer: maybe, but probably not.
+(You can quickly pull some life insurance quotes here.)

 There are life insurance policies that cover both people in a marriage.
 A joint life insurance policy is typically permanent universal life insurance.
 Permanent life insurance policies are hybrid products that combine insurance with some type of savings or investment component, called the "cash value."
 While some joint life insurance policies are term policies — our preferred type of life insurance — we can’t suggest joint policies as a whole because the majority are permanent life insurance products.